Discord-Net-Labs/Discord.Net-Labs/docs/faq/commands/interaction.md

 If your interaction context holds a down-casted version of the interaction object, you need to up-cast it.
 Ideally, use pattern matching to make sure its the type of interaction you are expecting it to be.

-## `InteracitionService.ExecuteAsync()` always returns a successful result, how do i access the failed command execution results?
+## `InteractionService.ExecuteAsync()` always returns a successful result, how do i access the failed command execution results?

 If you are using `RunMode.Async` you need to setup your post-execution pipeline around `CommandExecuted` events.